Local Limit Theorem in negative curvature

 \section{Abstract}

-Consider the heat kernel $\Pp(t,x,y)$ on the universal cover $\widetilde{M}$ of a closed Riemannian manifold of negative curvature.
-We show the local limit theorem for $\Pp$ : where $\lambda_0$ is the bottom of the spectrum of the geometric Laplacian and $C(x,y)$ is a positive $(-\l_0)$-eigenfunction which depends on $x, y \in \widetilde{M}$.
+Consider the heat kernel $\Pp(t,x,y)$ on the universal cover $\widetilde{M}$ of a closed Riemannian manifold of negative sectional curvature.
+We show the local limit theorem for $\Pp$ : where $\lambda_0$ is the bottom of the spectrum of the geometric Laplacian and $C(x,y)$ is a positive $\l_0$-harmonic function which depends on $x, y \in \widetilde{M}$.